ibuki/some-toggl-utils/README.md

-# Toggl summary downloader
+# Some Toggl Utils

 This script gets the last month summary pdf for each client.

-Because of Togglv8 reports don't work, Faraday is also required.
+Because of Togglv8 reports function doesn't work, Faraday is also required.

 # Usage